 Richard is Non-Executive Chairman of MGC and one of its co-founders.
-He has served on the boards and governing bodies of several arts-related institutions including Tate St Ives and Falmouth University.
-He is also a Commissioner of The Royal Hospital, Chelsea, non-executive chair of the College of Legal Practice and an Honorary Fellow of Harris Manchester College, Oxford.
+He has served on the boards and governing bodies of several arts-related institutions including Tate St Ives and Falmouth University and is a former Commissioner of The Royal Hospital, Chelsea.
+He is currently non-executive chair of the College of Legal Practice, a Trustee of The King's Fund, the Thrombosis Research Institute and Ramsbury Manor Trust.
+He is also an Honorary Fellow of Harris Manchester College, Oxford.

 Richard is a CEDR accredited mediator, an accredited mediator at the Court of Arbitraion for Art and a member of Professional Advisors to the International Art Market.